 - All guidelines are considered at the time of purchase.
 In general, securities contained in the benchmark are acceptable investments.
 The sale of a security is not automatically required due to a subsequent change in circumstance. - The following securities and transactions are not authorized unless the manager has received prior written approval from the Treasurer of the University of Colorado: - Letter stock and other unregistered securities, except those exempt from registration by the SEC due to short maturities; commodities or commodity contracts; and short sales or margin transactions.
-With the University Treasurer's approval, Rule 144A securities are permitted

-Securities lending, pledging or hypothecating securities.

-Self-investment by manager

-Short sale not permitted

-- Derivative securities are permissible investments when the derivative security has no more risk than the underlying security provided that the underlying security would be a permissible security. - Holdings of individual securities shall be large enough for easy liquidation. - Each portfolio will be diversified with regard to specific issuer, industry, and economic sector, in order to reduce risk. - Assets will be invested in a manner consistent with the Regents' Resolution on Institutional Neutrality. - Securities may be sold at a loss, if such an action is deemed to be consistent with
+With the University Treasurer's approval, Rule 144A securities are permitted: - -Securities lending, pledging or hypothecating securities. - -Self-investment by manager - -Short sales not permitted - Derivative securities are permissible investments when the derivative security has no more risk than the underlying security provided that the underlying security would be a permissible security. - Holdings of individual securities shall be large enough for easy liquidation. - Each portfolio will be diversified with regard to specific issuer, industry, and economic sector, in order to reduce risk. - Assets will be invested in a manner consistent with the Regents' Resolution on Institutional Neutrality. - Securities may be sold at a loss, if such an action is deemed to be consistent with the overall portfolio investment objectives. - Leverage is not permitted.
+Borrowing prohibited except for short-term settlement mismatches. - Convertible securities not permitted.